 Make the Grilled Veal Chops:

-- Rub the veal chops in olive oil and a liberal coating of salt and pepper.4 Veal chops, 1 teaspoon Salt, 1 teaspoon Pepper, 6 tablespoon Oil
+- Rub the veal chops in olive oil and a liberal coating of salt and pepper.4 Veal chops, 1 tsp Salt, 1 tsp Pepper, 6 tbsp Oil

-- Sprinkle rosemary over top and allow the chops to sit for 30 minutes.1 teaspoon Rosemary
+- Sprinkle rosemary over top and allow the chops to sit for 30 minutes.1 tsp Rosemary

 - Meanwhile, prep a 2-zone fire on your grill by arranging charcoal on one side of the grill.